minio/docs/source/administration/object-management.rst

 .. _buckets:

 MinIO Object Storage uses :ref:`buckets <buckets>` to organize objects.
-A bucket is similar to a folder or directory in a filesystem, where each bucket can hold an arbitrary number of objects.
+A bucket is similar to a top-level drive, folder, or directory in a filesystem (``/mnt/data`` or ``C:\``), where each bucket can hold an arbitrary number of objects.

-The structure of objects on the MinIO server might look similar to the
+The structure of objects on the MinIO server might look similar to the following:
-following:

 .. code-block:: text